 How does it work?

-Vendasta has set up a default group of built-in Automations that will segment accounts based on key actions.
+Vendasta set up a default group of built-in automation that segments accounts based on key actions.

 - When an account is created, it will be marked as a Lead.

 - When an Opportunity is created on an account in the Lead lifecycle stage, the account will be moved to the Prospect lifecycle stage.